awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 #### `TimeWindowStrategy`

-This strategy implements a serverless aggregation architecture based on DynamoDB for document event aggregation, and the [EventBridge Scheduler](https://docs.aws.amazon.com/scheduler/latest/UserGuide/what-is-scheduler.html) service for scheduling the execution of the reducer for each `chainId` group of events.
+This strategy implements a serverless aggregation architecture based on DynamoDB for document event aggregation, and the [EventBridge Scheduler](https://docs.aws.amazon.com/scheduler/latest/UserGuide/what-is-scheduler.html) service for scheduling the execution of the reducer for each `chainId` group of events when the time window is reached.

 ![Time Window Architecture](../../../assets/reduce-time-window-architecture.png)